Best Islands in Thailand | 15 Must-See Thai Isles

 Gulf of Thailand islands

-Once a haven for backpackers, Thailand’s second-largest island now has much broader appeal.
+Once a haven for backpackers, Thailand's second-largest island now has much broader appeal.
 Its coastline is dotted with luxury hotels, smart bungalows, family-friendly resorts, yoga and spa retreats, and honeymoon hideaways.
 For calm waters and beautiful sunsets, roll out your towel on the relaxed Maenam and Bophut beaches.
 The lively resort of Chaweng, meanwhile, offers budget hostels, souvenir shops, fast food, pubs, tattoo parlours, and indoor skydiving.
-Wherever you base yourself, it’s easy to fill your days with watersports, beach massages, or hikes to waterfalls in the mountainous, jungle-covered interior, or visits to attractions like Wat Plai Laem temple, Samui Elephant Sanctuary, and the 12-metre-tall golden Big Buddha, which looms above the Gulf of Thailand.
+Wherever you base yourself, it's easy to fill your days with watersports, beach massages, or hikes to waterfalls in the mountainous, jungle-covered interior, or visits to attractions like Wat Plai Laem temple, Samui Elephant Sanctuary, and the 12-metre-tall golden Big Buddha that looms above the Gulf of Thailand.

-It’s known for its monthly full-moon parties on Haad Rin’s peninsula — and the half-moon and black-moon parties that fill the gaps between — but Koh Phangan also offers the antidote to such hedonistic pursuits.
-On Koh Samui’s attractive, less-developed neighbour you can visit spas and meditation centres, learn Thai cooking, windsurf, and hike through forests to landmarks such as colourful Kuan Yin temple, from where you can look out across the island’s green canopy.
+It's known for its monthly full-moon parties on Haad Rin's peninsula — and the half-moon and black-moon parties that fill the gaps between — but Koh Phangan also offers the antidote to such hedonistic pursuits.
+On Koh Samui's attractive, less-developed neighbour you can visit spas and meditation centres, learn Thai cooking, windsurf, and hike through forests to landmarks such as colourful Kuan Yin temple, from where you can look out across the island's green canopy.
 Alternatively, take a long-tail boat to one of the many secluded beaches like Bottle Beach, Haad Sadet, or Haad Wai Nam, where you can rent a bungalow and just chill out.
-More lively beach options include Thong Nai Pan with its upmarket accommodation and sunset-facing Haad Yao.
+More lively beach options include Thong Nai Pan, with upmarket accommodation, and sunset-facing Haad Yao.